azagniotov/stubby4j/README.md

    public StubbyResponse doGetOverSsl(final String host, final String uri) throws Exception

    /**
-    * Makes GET HTTP request to stubby over SSL on stubby4j *
+    * Makes GET HTTP request to stubby over TLS on stubby4j *
     * @param host host that stubby4j is running on
     * @param uri  URI for the HTTP request
-    * @param port SSL port
+    * @param port TLS port
     * @return StubbyResponse with HTTP status code and message from the server
     * @throws Exception
     */
    public StubbyResponse doGetOverSsl(final String host, final String uri, final int port) throws Exception

    /**
-    * Makes GET HTTP request to stubby over SSL on stubby4j default SSL port: 7443
+    * Makes GET HTTP request to stubby over TLS on stubby4j default TLS port: 7443
     * Also sets basic authorisation HTTP header using provided encoded credentials.
     * The credentials should be base-64 encoded using the following format - username:password
     *
     * @param host               host that stubby4j is running on
     * @param uri                URI for the HTTP request
-    * @param port               SSL port
+    * @param port               TLS port
     * @param encodedCredentials Base 64 encoded username and password for the basic authorisation HTTP header
     * @return StubbyResponse with HTTP status code and message from the server
     * @throws Exception